ShootinJack/SyntaxChecker/README.md

 If there are no errors you will be asked if you want to enter another file.
 Press 1 to do another or 2 to exit the program.

 Happy Coding!

+Used the book A First Book of Cpp 4th Edition for reference Used the base stack IP we created in class for GenStack.h